19 December 2017

 Additional research is certainly needed.
 In the meantime, patients should should realize first that the changes they are experiencing are real.
 Patients should be encouraged to discuss their symptoms and possible solutions with their treatment team.

 The articles referenced above are behind a “paywall”.
-If anyone is interested in the full text article please feel free to email me: info at drattai dot com and I will be happy to provide them.
+If anyone is interested in the full text article please feel free to email me: contact at drattai dot com and I will be happy to provide them.